men32z/sample_app/README.md

-# Let’s Get Building / Basic Routes, Views and Controllers
+# SAMPLE APP
 # Solo/Collaborative Project: Let's Get Building / Basic Routes, Views and Controllers

-### !!!this project was updated
+### !!!this project was updated many times. see commits.
-the last project descrption is here, and the old project description is bellow this one.
-The live version and instructions is the same.
+this project was updated many times, I followed the tutorial [here](https://www.learnenough.com/ruby-on-rails-4th-edition-tutorial/static_pages) by the suggestion of [the odin project](https://www.theodinproject.com) in many sections. you can see some of them bellow.

 ## Project Specifications: